History of the Food and Drug Administration: Expansion of premarket approval process: 1959–1985

 In 1959, Senator Estes Kefauver began holding congressional hearings into concerns about pharmaceutical industry practices, such as the perceived high cost and uncertain efficacy of many drugs promoted by manufacturers.
 There was significant opposition, however, to calls for a new law expanding the FDA's authority.
 This climate was rapidly changed by the thalidomide tragedy, in which thousands of European babies were born deformed after their mothers took that drug - marketed for treatment of nausea - during their pregnancies.
 Thalidomide had not been approved for use in the U.S. due to the concerns of an FDA reviewer, Frances Oldham Kelsey, about thyroid toxicity.
 However, thousands of "trial samples" had been sent to American doctors during the "clinical investigation" phase of the drug's development, which at the time was entirely unregulated by the FDA.
 Individual members of Congress cited the thalidomide incident in lending their support to expansion of FDA authority.

+It also raised concerns regarding the Drug costs rising, the generally lack of supporting evidence in some cases and how they would properly convey evidence to show a drugs effectiveness or lack thereof.
+Finally the failure for generic brands of certain medications or drugs to be able to compete with massive manufactures in the current market.
 The 1962 Kefauver-Harris Amendment to the FD&C act represented a "revolution" in FDA regulatory authority.
 The most important change was the requirement that all new drug applications demonstrate "substantial evidence" of the drug's efficacy for a marketed indication, in addition to the existing requirement for pre-marketing demonstration of safety.
 This marked the start of the FDA approval process in its modern form.
 Drugs approved between 1938 and 1962 were also subject to FDA review of their efficacy, and to potential withdrawal from the market.
-Other important provisions of the 1962 amendments included the requirement that drug companies use the "established" or "generic" name of a drug along with the trade name, the restriction of drug advertising to FDA-approved indications, and expansion of FDA powers to inspect drug manufacturing facilities.

 These reforms had the effect of increasing the time required to bring a drug to market.
 In the mid-1970s, 13 of the 14 drugs the FDA saw as most important to approve were on the market in other countries before the United States.